 Are other treatments available?

-There are a other types of medicine for swollen or painful joints.
+There are other types of medicine for treating swollen or painful joints.

 Can lifestyle changes help painful joints?

-There are other options which can help sore or swollen joints.
+There are other options that can help sore or swollen joints.

 It might help to: